Codingmamba/Bamazon/README.md

 <br>

-If there is not enough availablle to fullfill the user order
+If there is not enough availablle to fullfill the users order
 ![Image of cancel](https://github.com/Codingmamba/Bamazon/blob/master/screenshots/notEnoughQuantity.JPG)